bhousxrenz/PT1/Queues_Folder/README.md

+# **QUEUES**
-**QUEUES** a linear data structure that follows the First-In, First-Out (FIFO) principle, meaning the first element added is the first one removed.
+a linear data structure that follows the First-In, First-Out (FIFO) principle, meaning the first element added is the first one removed.
 Think of it like a line of people waiting – the person at the front is the first one served.
 Queues are used in various applications, such as managing print jobs, handling requests in a web server, and implementing breadth-first search algorithms.

-**1. Header and Namespace:**
+## Header and Namespace:

 ```cpp
 #include <iostream>